 The name Bucovina comes from the Ukrainian word “buk”, which means beech tree, thus translating as “the land of beech”.
 The region was separated by the former Soviet Union in the 20th century in two parts, from which one is on the territory of Romania and the other half is in Ukraine.
 Here you will find a mix of communities, all of which keep their own customs and traditions.
 That’s why Bucovina is a fascinating region to explore.

-With this thought in mind, we invite to discover the top places in Bucovina to include on your itinerary of Romania:
+With this thought in mind, we invite to discover the top places to include on your itinerary when you visit Bucovina:

 The Painted Monasteries